 Sustainability isn’t just about our own operations.
 We work with leaders across our industry to develop and scale innovative solutions for a more sustainable world.

 Community is the very heart of Facebook.
 It’s why we believe that collaboration and partnership are the keys to innovation.

-We look for opportunities to partner with others to develop and share solutions for a more sustainable world.
-We’ve formed global alliances with industry-leading companies and nonprofit organizations, and even created a space for individuals to help advance sustainability in technology.
+We believe that addressing and adapting to the impacts of climate change will require new and innovative solutions.
+That’s why we’ve formed global alliances with industry-leading companies and nonprofit organizations, and even created a space for individuals to help advance sustainability in technology.
 We’re always looking to find more ways to use the power of partnership to drive positive impacts for our company and our community.

 We are proud to do our part to fulfill the spirit of the Paris Agreement to limit global warming to 1.5°C through our support of industry coalitions like the Future Economy Project and We Mean Business, as well as our commitment to the We Are Still In coalition.
 We’re also a founding member of the Renewable Energy Buyers Alliance, a group that’s helping to grow demand for renewable energy and, at the same time, helping utilities to develop innovative solutions to meet that demand.

 Partnering to advance water stewardship

 Water is a shared resource, and we strive to be a good steward in our communities.
 We reuse water as many times as we possibly can before discharging it to wastewater treatment plants.